anins1der/blog/_posts/2024-8-19-nutshell.md

 this is [:nutshell](https://ncase.me/nutshell/#). get it??

-:this header is supposed to be, uh function as you expect?? bruh -_-
+: this header is supposed to be, uh function as you expect?? bruh -_-

 ## yea thats it for now